zalohcin/eyes.sdk.javascript1/packages/eyes-cypress/README.md

 - `'latest'` - the latest iOS version that's supported by the UFG
 - `'latest-1'` - one version prior to the latest version
 - `undefined` - the UFG's default

-## Setting a timeout

-At the end of the test run, Eyes-Cypress will wait for the results of all visual tests.
-There's a default timeout of 2 minutes between the end of the test run and the end of the visual tests (although it should not take so long normally!).

-It's possible to change that default by setting the configuration variable `eyesTimeout`, in one of the various ways to configure Cypress, as described in the [Cypress plugins documentation](https://docs.cypress.io/guides/references/configuration.html).

 ## Intelligent Code Completion